Introduction: The Lam-Rim Graded Stages and Levels of Motivation

 Focusing on the Mental Factors

-And then, the mental factors – referring here specifically to discriminating awareness.
-That’s usually translated as "wisdom" but that’s too vague.
-Distinguishing, the aggregate of distinguishing –usually called "recognition" – you distinguish a characteristic feature of something.
-It’s this and not anything else.
+Then, the mental factors here refer specifically to discriminating awareness, which is usually translated as “wisdom,” but that’s too vague.
+Distinguishing, the aggregate of distinguishing, is usually called “recognition”; we distinguish a characteristic feature of something.
+For example, it’s this and not anything else.
 Discriminating awareness adds certainty to that.
-And so here what you have discriminating awareness of is how we exist.
+Here what we have discriminating awareness of is how we exist.
 We don’t exist in some impossible way.
 We do exist in a possible way.
-So, we focus on that discriminating awareness with the understanding – the way that we pay attention to it – in terms of true pathway mind leading to the stopping of suffering.
-We focus on discriminating awareness within ourselves – basically our intelligence – as the true path.
-And again, each of the four noble truths have four characteristics that they have and four that they don’t have.
+We focus on that discriminating awareness, and the way that we pay attention to it is with the understanding in terms of the true pathway mind leading to the stopping of suffering.
+We focus on discriminating awareness within ourselves, basically our intelligence, as the true path.
+Again, each of the four noble truths has four characteristics that they have and four that they don’t have.
 It’s important to learn them.

 Discriminating awareness of emptiness is: